Tunde Adeniji: Rising Stars

 From an early age, Tunde was scouted by officials of the Ondo State Football Agency while playing on the dusty fields of Okitipupa.
-He was promptly signed to the Agency's developmental side, Rising Stars Academy where he played for two seasons and helped his side to acquire promotion for the Premier League as he emerged as the top scorer of the team.
+He was signed to the Agency's developmental side, Rising Stars Academy where he played for two seasons and helped his side to acquire promotion for the Premier League as he emerged as the top scorer of the team.
 He featured in 16 games and scored 7 goals.

 Sunshine Stars

-His exceptional performance led to his promotion to Sunshine Stars at the start of the 2013–14 season.
-Adeniji was expected to understudy the club's main striker, Dele Olorundare in his debut season in the top flight but he exceeded all expectations and scored thirteen (13) league goals to emerge as the club's top scorer at the end of the season.
+Adeniji joined Sunshine Stars at the start of the 2013–14 season.
+He was expected to understudy the club's main striker, Dele Olorundare in his debut season in the topflight but he later scored thirteen (13) league goals to emerge as the club's top scorer at the end of the season.

-The just concluded 2014–15 season was even better for the young striker as he became a better all round player scoring and creating chances for his teammates.
-Though he missed out on the golden boot award by just a goal, he ended the season with sixteen (16) goals and 7 assists with just one of his goals coming from the penalty spot.
+In the 2014–15 season he became an all-round player scoring and creating chances for his teammates.
+He ended the season with sixteen (16) goals and 7 assists.